asyncapi/website/pages/docs/concepts/asyncapi-document/tags.md

 - `externalDocs`: Additional external documentation for this tag.

 ### `Tags` in `Info` Object
-Tags when defined within the `tags` property of the `info` object provides a high-level categorization and classification for the entire AsyncAPI document.
+When defined within the `tags` property of the info object, tags provide a high-level categorization and classification for the entire AsyncAPI document.
 These tags that are defined under the `info` object give a global context to the entire application, representing overarching themes or functional areas within the event-driven system.
 They serve as a way to group objects such as channels or servers based on their broader significance, providing a holistic understanding of the application's structure.

 Here's a visual representation of the `tags` object inside an `info` object in an AsyncAPI document:
 ```mermaid